18F/joining-18f/pages/interview-process.md

 ## Application collection
 Applications are collected and grouped in two-week intervals.
 All applications collected within each two-week period are treated as a cohort and evaluated against each other.

 **Note:** Once an application period ends, no additions or modifications can be made to your application.
-However, there is no limitation to the number of application periods you apply to.
+However, there is no limit to the number of times you can apply.

 ## Application review (Qualification)
 The first step of the process will be a review of the information that you have submitted as part of your application.
 Applications are evaluated using the practices of the qualification processes called [Category Rating](https://www.opm.gov/policy-data-oversight/hiring-authorities/competitive-hiring/#url=Category-Rating).
-Your application is evaluated against the competencies listed below and placed in one of the following cataegories: Superior Qualified, Best Qualified, Well Qualified, Qualified, or Not Qualified.
+Your application is evaluated against the competencies listed below and placed in one of the following categories: Superior Qualified, Best Qualified, Well Qualified, Qualified, or Not Qualified.
+We also apply [Veterans' Preference](http://www.fedshirevets.gov/job/vetpref/index.aspx).

 Once all applications within the two-week cohort have been evaluated, they're given to the selection panel, which will review and identify the applicants that they wish to interview.

-**Veterans' preference**

-Veterans' Preference is also applied following the practices for the Category Rating system.
-Information about how the preference is applied can be found [here](http://www.fedshirevets.gov/job/vetpref/index.aspx).

 ## Preliminary screening